 The Cupertino tech giant might be facing another anti-trust investigation but over Apple Pay this time.
 Bloomberg reports that on Friday, the Netherlands Authority for Consumers and Markets began an investigation into payment apps’ access to the near-field communication (NFC) “which allows people to wave their phones at payment terminals to make purchases.”

-Although the authority did not make Apple, it expressed concerns that “the software on some smartphones only allows the software developer’s own payment app to connect to NFC communication.”
+Although the authority did not name Apple, it expressed concerns that “the software on some smartphones only allows the software developer’s own payment app to connect to NFC communication.”

 Users can use Apple Pay on all Apple devices by adding their debit and credit cards on the iPhone via the Wallet app and on iPad, Apple Watch, and Mac via Settings app > Wallet & Apple Pay.
 It can be used to make contact-less in stores, in-apps, and online purchases.
 Users can also send or receive cash via iMessage.

 Dutch regulators probing payment apps like Apple Pay

 Currently, Apple only allows NFC payments via Apple Pay on the iPhone and Apple Watch and does not allow other banks to provide the NFC payment capability via their own apps.
 Therefore the report states that,